FDA temporarily suspends order banning Juul cigarettes - NewsBreak

 The FDA issued the initial order banning Juul sales on June 23.
 A day later, a federal appeals court temporarily blocked the government ban.

-The initial FDA action was part of a sweeping effort by the agency to bring scientific scrutiny to the multibillion-dollar vaping industry after years of regulatory delays.
+The initial FDA action was part of a sweeping effort by the agency to bring scientific scrutiny to the multibillion-dollar vaping industry after years of regulatory delays, The Associated Press reported.

 To stay on the market, companies must show that their e-cigarettes benefit public health.
 In practice, that means proving that adult smokers who use them are likely to quit or reduce their smoking, while teens are unlikely to get hooked on them.